drk1wi/Modlishka/README.md

 - help penetration testers to carry out an effective phishing campaign and reinforce the fact that **serious** threat can arise from phishing.
 - show current 2FA weaknesses, so adequate security solutions can be created and implemented soon.
 - raise community awareness about modern phishing techniques and strategies.
+- support other open source projects that require a universal reverse proxy.

 Enjoy :-)